AlbaXIII/slant-api/README.md

 slant does things differently.

-slant is a totally objective repository of journalistic articles where users can submit and share pieces – either written independently or from one of the major outlets – and comment, favourite and share their favourites.
+slant is a totally objective repository of journalistic articles where users can submit and share pieces – either written independently or from one of the major outlets – and comment or bookmark their favourites.

-However, this is not all – each submission to slant is ranked by bias according to the slant users.
-This numerical rating is displayed on each of the articles, and allows users to form an opinion before reading that they can then examine after seeing the article themselves.

-Most of all, the idea behind slant is to take the **noise** out of online news reading.
-No ads, no distractions, just stories that matter to you and a safe space to cross-examine and discuss.
+However, this is not all – each submission to slant is rated by our users and an average rating is displayed beneath each article.
+Users are encouraged to rate articles on critical analysis and not sensationalism, because most of all, slant is a place for stories without the **noise** of modern news outlets - no ads, no distractions, just discussion and analysis.

-slant aims to break the news media wheel of doom and expand the horizons of it’s users, and provide a website where the bias of a story is voted on by the users of the website – allowing each and every user to examine journalistic prejudices and begin to examine the media from a Critical stance, with each piece of content receiving ratings based on user inputs.
+slant aims to break the news media wheel of doom and expand the horizons of its users, and provide a website where the bias of a story is voted on by the users of the website – allowing each and every user to examine journalistic prejudices and begin to examine the media from a Critical stance, with each piece of content receiving ratings based on user inputs.

 slant created using **React** and **Django REST framework**, and is my PP5 submission for Code Institute Advanced Front End.